 The Basho Wayfarer is a 6-day, 5-night tour starting in Sendai and finishing at Yamadera.
 Tour accommodation is in Japanese inns and hotels.
 For more information please contact us.

-This self-guided walking tour follows in the footsteps of the famed wanderinghaiku poet Matsuo Basho, who described his journey in his classic poetic travelogue Oku-no-hosomichi, or the Narrow Road to the Deep North.
+This self-guided walking tour follows in the footsteps of the famed wanderinghaiku poet Matsuo Basho, who described his journey in his classic poetic travelogue Oku-no-hosomichi, or Narrow Road to the Deep North.
 Basho famously wrote ‘Seek not to follow in the footsteps of wise men of old, but seek what they sought’ and this tour provides an authentic experience of Japan and, perhaps, some opportunities for self-discovery.
 It is certainly an entertaining way to discover Japan’s northern Tohoku region, its distinctive culture and friendly people.